exceptionless/Website/content/news/2016/2016-04-04-exceptionless-v3-3-0-now-with-even-more-awesome.md

 We always work hard to keep improving Exceptionless, and this release is no different!

-Since the last release, we've put a lot of time into <a href="/filter-improvements-exceptionless-single-page-app/" target="_blank">making the filtering and searching more user friendly</a> and intuitive, improving the reliability of jobs, and of course fixing any bugs that you guys (or Exceptionless) have been able to find.
+Since the last release, we've put a lot of time into [making the filtering and searching more user friendly](/news/2016/2016-03-24-filter-improvements-exceptionless-single-page-app/) and intuitive, improving the reliability of jobs, and of course fixing any bugs that you guys (or Exceptionless) have been able to find.

-Let's see what we've got going on, shall we?<!--more-->
+Let's see what we've got going on, shall we?

 ## What's Goin On?

 ### Filter / Search

 For starters, as mentioned above, we relocated the search bar to exist on the top level of the UI, and the date picker filter now shows the current choice on the top level.
 Both icons were replaced, and we really think it's much more intuitive and efficient.
-You can read more and see examples over on the <a href="/filter-improvements-exceptionless-single-page-app/" target="_blank">dedicated blog post</a> we did last week.
+You can read more and see examples over on the [dedicated blog post](/news/2016/2016-03-24-filter-improvements-exceptionless-single-page-app/) we did last week.

 ### New Stats API